helgoboss/helgobox/doc/user-guide.md

   to project your controller mapping to a mobile device.
 - You can use controller presets made by other users and thereby save precious setup time.
 Or you can contribute them yourself!
-- You can make your primary mappings independent of the actual controller that you use.
+- You can make your main mappings independent of the actual controller that you use.
 This is done using so-called *virtual* sources and targets.
 - This also allows you to give your knobs, buttons etc. descriptive and friendly names instead of just e.g. "CC 15".